airbnb/okreplay/src/docs/index.md

 `tapeRoot`
 : the base directory where tape files are stored.
 Defaults to `src/test/resources/betamax/tapes`.

-`useProxy`
-: if set to `true` the Betamax proxy will start before each annotated test and stop after it.
-If you're using the HTTPClient wrapper you can safely set this to `false` and avoid the overhead of running the proxy.

-`proxyPort`
-: the port the Betamax proxy listens on.
-Defaults to `5555`.

-`proxyTimeout`
-: the number of milliseconds before the proxy will give up on a connection to the target server.
-A value of zero means the proxy will wait indefinitely.
-Defaults to `5000`.

 `defaultMode`
 : the default _TapeMode_ applied to an inserted tape when the _mode_ argument is not present on the <code>@Betamax</code> annotation.